mikepitman/udacity_ci_cd_handin_repo/README.md

 In GitHub, open your forked repository.
-![Actions tab in GitHub](/screenshots/handin_GithubActionsTab.PNG) The forked repository contains the following file, which configures GitHub Actions: `.github/workflows/pythonapp.yml` Because of the existing configuration, GitHub actions will validate the code in commits.
+![Actions tab in GitHub](/screenshots/handin_GithubActionsTab.PNG) The forked repository contains the following file, which configures GitHub Actions: `.github/workflows/pythonapp.yml` Through the existing configuration, GitHub Actions will run configure a test environment and execute various tests to validate the code in commits.
 Ensure that your commits are built successfully by GitHub Actions.

 #### Setup Azure Pipelines
 To set up Azure Pipelines, you'll need to configure your repository in GitHub to interface to Azure Pipelines.
 If you do not